ShorTie8/Arduino_IDE/README.md

 # Arduino_IDE_builder.bash

 This repository contains a script for building the Arduino IDE and toolchain from source on Linux.
 Although it was written for ARM platforms primarily, such as the Raspberry Pi or ODroid, I do believe it will work on any Linux box (and possibly with a little help Mac and Windows too).
-The script has been tested on Raspberry Pi2, Odroid C1 and Debian 8.20 i386, and all seems well.
+The script has been tested on Raspberry Pi 2, Odroid C1 and Debian 8.20 i386, and all seems well.

 It works by retrieving the souces for the various projects from GitHub and building everything locally.